-Former USA Gymnastics doctor pleads guilty to criminal sexual conduct
+Ex-USA Gymnastics doctor pleads guilty to criminal sexual conduct

 US gymnasts speak out

+Reacting to Wednesday's hearing, three-time gold medal gymnast Aly Raisman called Nassar a monster on Twitter and criticized the court for referring to him as a doctor.

+"Court referring to Larry as DOCTOR Nassar.
+I AM DISGUSTED.
+I am very disappointed.
+He does NOT deserve that.
+Larry is (disgusting).
+Larry is a MONSTER not a doctor," she wrote.

-Aly Raisman and McKayla Maroney, two prominent American gymnasts, recently spoke out about abuse at the hands of Nassar.
+Raisman and McKayla Maroney, another prominent gymnast, recently spoke out about abuse at the hands of Nassar.
 Maroney said Nassar molested her starting when she was 13 under the guise of providing "medically necessary treatment."
 Raisman, now 23, said she was first treated by Nassar when she was 15.

 Earlier in November, Raisman told "60 Minutes" she was angry at Nassar and the broader culture of USA Gymnastics that she said kept victims quiet for years.